ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourfinance/custodian.md

 It safeguards assets and is not engaged in "traditional" commercial or consumer/retail banking like lending.

 > Specific for OurFinance, our digital custodian services are digital only and 99% automated, they do not giving banking powers to the operator nor do they allow the operator to provide financial investment services.
-The only non automated functions are storing commodities like precious metals and registering and checking of share holdings (done by certified 3e parties).
+The only non automated functions are storing commodities like precious metals and registeri §ng and checking of share holdings (done by certified 3e parties).

 ## What can a OurFinance Custodian Do